 We look at what your consumer rights are when a flight is cancelled, what an airline’s obligations are and in what circumstances is compensation due.

-Regulation (EC) 261/2004 applies to air passengers departing from any airport situated in the EU or arriving into the EU with an EU carrier or one from Iceland/Norway/Switzerland.
+Regulation (EC) 261/2004 applies to air passengers departing from any airport in the EU or arriving in the EU with an EU carrier or one from Iceland/Norway/Switzerland.
 The air travel consumer rights applicable are the following:

 - Air passengers must be informed of the circumstances of their flight and their entitlements in cases of disruption in a timely manner.